n1nj4t4nuk1/n1nj4t4nuk1/README.md

 _I'm interested in:_

 * Software engineering, architecture and distributed applications.
+* Cybersecurity and privacy.
-* Cybersecurity and defense software based on traceability and detection.
+* Defense software based on traceability and detection.

 ### Open source 💻